lsoft/DpdtInject/README.md

 ## Compile-time safety

 Each safety checks are processed in the scope of concrete cluster.
 Dpdt cannot check for cross-cluster issues because clusters tree is built at runtime.
+But cross-cluster checks are performed in the cluster constructor at runtime.

 ### Did source generators are finished their job?